Actually Cool Things You Can (Still) Do in San Diego Right Now

 Many of San Diego’s farmers’ markets have reopened selling essential grocery products under strict new guidelines -- pets aren’t permitted (that’s actually always been the case, but now it’ll be enforced), one family member is allowed to enter the market, and the farmer will bag the goods you point out for you.
 A number of local farmers are selling direct-to-consumer from their farms as well -- pick up meat, poultry, produce, eggs, honey, CSA boxes, and more.
 The how-tos vary from market to market so check with your local market manager for details, such as pre-ordering and cashless options.

 Fish tacos are a rite of passage in San Diego, and Mitch’s Seafood is the place to have two or six, what with its extensive menu and water’s edge location.
-Call ahead and order or walk in -- even though you can’t sit at the dining area on the dock, you can walk along the harbor and enjoy the view while you savor your meal.
+Call ahead and order or walk in -- you can sit at the dining area on the dock, or walk along the harbor and enjoy the view while you savor your meal.

 Tuna Harbor Dockside Market has added an online store to its website, which allows you to preorder fresh spot prawn, ahi tuna, sea urchin, rock crab and more every week from 5pm Thursday until 5pm Friday, ready for curbside pickup on Saturday from 11am-1pm at the end of the Tuna Harbor parking lot.
 The open air dockside market is still open from 8am-1pm Saturdays as well, with additional seafood not necessarily available in the online store.

 Attracting more than 1.4 million visitors each year, with almost 30% coming from outside the United States, the U.S.S.
 Midway is not only one of San Diego’s most popular attractions, but it’s also the most visited historic naval ship museum in the world.
-You can’t tour the Midway in person these days, but you can get 360-degree virtual tours, access to an aircraft gallery and the ship’s new docuseries United Stories of America.
+Tickets for a tour must be made online.

 Have weeks of shelter in place gotten you into a fast food rut?
-Now’s the time to hit up some of the best eateries in town -- while a number are closed for the duration, more and more are offering at least limited menus for curbside pickup, takeout or delivery.
-Wrench and Rodent Seabasstropub has fresher-than-fresh sushi, sashimi and rolls available Thursday through Sunday from 4pm-8pm, StreetCar Merchants will have Southern style, Nashville hot, buttery maple or honey dipped fried chicken, buttermilk biscuits and six-layer coconut cake on your plate in a flash and Lola 55’s squash blossom rellenos, barbacoa family meals and double margaritas can be ready and waiting with your online order.
+Now’s the time to hit up some of the best eateries in town -- while a number are closed for the duration, more and more are offering at least limited menus for patio dining, when available, as well as curbside pickup, takeout or delivery.
+Wrench and Rodent Seabasstropub has fresher-than-fresh sushi, sashimi and rolls available Wednesday through Sunday from 4-9pm, StreetCar Merchants will have Southern style, Nashville hot, buttery maple or honey dipped fried chicken, buttermilk biscuits and six-layer coconut cake on your plate in a flash and Lola 55’s squash blossom rellenos, barbacoa family meals and double margaritas can be ready and waiting with your online order.
 Check out our other pickup, takeout, and delivery choices ranging from brunch to global eats.

 Cannabis dispensaries have been deemed an essential service, so you can still easily and legally toke up in the privacy of your home.
 Choosing between flowers, edibles, concentrates, vapes, and tinctures can be confusing, so we’ve gathered a list of our favorite dispensaries, updated with the latest COVD-19 protocols, where you can get expert advice on the best delivery system for you.
 If you’re a cannabis newbie, take some time to acquaint yourself with all the whys and how-tos.